fossas/pg_fossa/README.md

 ## Check Version

-To see the version of this plugin installed, try interrogating the description via `\dfnS+ fossa_dependencies_maxdepth`.
+To see the version of this plugin installed, try interrogating the description via `\dfnS+ fossa_dependencies`.